max-hoffman/maxh/content/about/index.md

 My current work at Factual involves:

-+ creating better monitoring and workflow processes to wrangle large scale data dependencies
++ build and refactor processes that move data around

-+ using the leveraged awareness and process scalability those tools afford to improve machine learning models
++ build, test and study ML models

 I am also interested in graph neural networks, startup and corporate VC, private equity, and biotech investing.
 I am always looking for new and